Noir-Network/Noir_whitepaper/whitepaper-main/whitepaper-main/src/our_approach.md

 ![Noir network (1)](https://user-images.githubusercontent.com/119654246/205434748-98454a23-52cd-4dfd-8432-f8741e8603bb.png)
 Multiple actors are involved in the Nois system:

-- Nois validators: these are the nodes that create and validate blocks on our chain.
+- Noir validators: these are the nodes that create and validate blocks on our chain.
 They are responsible for executing the transactions and run a consensus on the output.
-- Nois bots are responsible for fetching the randomness from the drand network and submit it to the Nois Oracle contract that verifies it.
+- Noir bots are responsible for fetching the randomness from the drand network and submit it to the Noir Oracle contract that verifies it.
-- Nois Oracle contract contains the logic to verify a drand randomness, but also to incentivize the Nois bots and is the recipient of any IBC messages made on other chains.
+- Noir Oracle contract contains the logic to verify a drand randomness, but also to incentivize the Noir bots and is the recipient of any IBC messages made on other chains.
-- Nois proxy contract lives on any end user chain (e.g. Juno, Stargaze, Osmosis) and is the main entry point for users to fetch randomness from.
+- Noir proxy contract lives on any end user chain (e.g. Juno, Stargaze, Osmosis) and is the main entry point for users to fetch randomness from.
-- IBC relayers are responsible for relaying the randomness from the Nois Oracle contract to the Proxy contract.
+- IBC relayers are responsible for relaying the randomness from the Noir Oracle contract to the Proxy contract.

 ## Workflow

 The following steps are taken to get the randomness:

-1. A contract on a CosmWasm-enabled chain sends a message to a Nois proxy contract on the same chain.
+1. A contract on a EthereumWasm-enabled chain sends a message to a Nois proxy contract on the same chain.
-2. The proxy contract sends an IBC message to its counter-part on the Nois Network, where the job is put in the queue.
+2. The proxy contract sends an IBC message to its counter-part on the Noir Network, where the job is put in the queue.
 3. Once the drand beacon of the correct round is released, Nois bots send it to the Nois smart contract for verification, as a transaction.
 4. After successful verification, the pending jobs for the round are processed.
 For every matching job, an IBC response with the beacon is sent, thanks to the IBC relayers.
 5. The proxy contract receives the beacon and sends a callback to the original contract.